BUStools/BUS_notebooks_R/README.md

 devtools::install_github("BUStools/BUSpaRse")
 ```

 This is work in progress.
-I'm trying to get this package to Bioconductor.
+The package will be available on Bioconductor shortly.

+Installation note: This package contains compiled code.
+MacOS users using R 3.5 should download and install Clang 6.0 and gfortran 6.1 compilers from [this webpage](https://cran.r-project.org/bin/macosx/tools/).
+R 3.5 no longer works with Clang 4, which was used for R 3.4.

 ## Notebooks